Margaret River’s Best Breweries And Distilleries

 Wild Hop Brewery

 Beer lovers might have caught wind of the new must-visit brewery down south.
 Seriously, don’t miss this one, even if you don’t drink the stuff.
-Wild Hop Brewery is based in Yallingup and its relaxed vibe is totally suited to a day of sunshine, craft brews and some wood-fired bites.
-A family run brewery, the venue is also family friendly, with a playground good enough to make grown-ups jealous.
-Stunning views over the water and a rotation of interesting brews are only topped by some tasty feasting; the menu is ideal for sharing so bring the tribe with you.
-What about the beer you say?
-Well, as each keg runs dry it is replaced by another one-off creation.
+Wild Hop Brewery is based in Yallingup, and its relaxed vibe is totally suited to a day of sunshine, craft brews and some wood-fired bites.
+A family-run brewery, the venue is also family-friendly, with a playground good enough to make grown-ups jealous.
+Stunning views over the water and a rotation of interesting brews are only topped by some tasty feasting; the menu is ideal for sharing, so bring the tribe with you.
+What about the beer, you say?
+Well, as each keg runs dry it's replaced by another one-off creation.

 Rocky Ridge Brewing

-A little further north near Busselton, Rocky Ridge Brewing founder Hamish Coates has been going all out growing his own hops and barley on the family farm.
+A little further north near Busselton, in Jindong, Rocky Ridge Brewing founder Hamish Coates has been going all out, growing his own hops and barley on the family farm.
 The brewery's motto is ‘everything we brew, we grow’ which is a mammoth task to take on.
-The brewery is still working on a cellar door for the future, but for now, you’ll have to keep your eyes peeled for the travelling tap house and bar visits.
+Recognised as one of Australia’s most awarded independent craft breweries, you can now visit their taphouse and try the bevs right in the heart of Busselton in their refurbished and renewed 1930s family home.

 Image credit: Beerfarm | Instagram